Sacha Inchi

 Sacha Inchi Oil

-Picture an elixir born from the heart of the Amazon - that is Sacha Inchi Oil.
+Picture an elixir born from the heart of the Amazon - that is Sacha Inchi oil.

-Here's the real spectacle - the oils nutrients.
 The oil is 92% unsaturated fat (healthy fats) and 50% Omega 3's.
 These are incredible numbers.

-"95% of American's are Omega3 deficient."
+"77% of Americans are Omega-3 deficient."

 Sacha Inchi Powder